Explore chapters

 For the purposes of this article, we will focus on three ways to value equity:

-- Preferred price: A lower preferred price and 409A valuation per share may mean the value of your equity and net worth will be lower than you previously estimated.
+1. Preferred price: A lower preferred price and 409A valuation per share may mean the value of your equity and net worth will be lower than you previously estimated.
 As a result, it may impact your expectations around ability to achieve your future financial goals (e.g. the size of the house you want to buy on what time horizon or capacity to pay off debt).

-- 409A valuation/share: Stock options are taxed upon their bargain element, which is the difference between your strike price and the latest 409A valuation.
+2. 409A valuation/share: Stock options are taxed upon their bargain element, which is the difference between your strike price and the latest 409A valuation.
 As a result, a lower 409A valuation may reduce your taxable obligation if you were to exercise your stock options right now (compared to exercising when the 409A is higher).

-4. Make a decision:
+4. Make a decision

 There is no one way to decide what to do with your equity.
-Here are some heuristics, though, that you should consider:
+Here are some heuristics, though, that you should consider.

 We suggest you speak with a professional.
 While it is hard to complain to your friends about a 7 or 8 figure tax bill—this stuff is tricky (not rocket-science, but tricky).
 Again, the below is not tax or financial advice.

-- If you are still excited about your company, now can be a great time to work hard and build something valuable: Chaos is a good time to work with conviction on something you believe in.
-Hunker down and build something great, and negotiate for additional upside from your leadership team as you prove yourself as critical to the businesses short and long-term success.
+• If you are still excited about your company, now can be a great time to work hard and build something valuable: Chaos is a good time to work with conviction on something you believe in.
+Hunker down and build something great, and negotiate for additional upside from your leadership team as you prove yourself as critical to the business’s short and long-term success.
 Down markets may be the absolute best time to differentiate yourself, build skills, learn, and accelerate your career.

-- If you are thinking about exercising your stock options now or in the near future: Remember that startups are risky investments, often heavily correlated to your broader net worth.
+• If you are thinking about exercising your stock options now or in the near future: Remember that startups are risky investments, often heavily correlated to your broader net worth.
 Because there is a lower bargain element, it may be a tax-optimal time to consider exercising your stock options (reminder: options are taxed upon the bargain element which is the difference between your strike price and the latest 409A valuation).
 Caution: tax lawyers do not rule the world.
-There are many reasons to _not_ exercise your stock options You should not exercise your stock options if you do not believe the valuation will go higher (than at least your Strike price + covering all the taxes).
+There are many reasons to not exercise your stock options.
+You should not exercise your stock options if you do not believe the valuation will go higher (than at least your strike price + covering all the taxes).

-- If you need liquidity, times will be tougher than perhaps you originally expected.
+• If you need liquidity, times will be tougher than perhaps you originally expected.
 You should update your financial plan accordingly to make sure you can cover incoming expenses and also adjust your expectations for future wealth.
 Now is not really the best time to sell your shares on a secondary market (given the lack of demand for most companies, so only do that in a scenario where you have totally given up on the value of the startup).

-- If you do not believe in the future of your company, consider trying to find a new job.
+• If you do not believe in the future of your company, consider trying to find a new job.
 It may be a more optimal move than trying to strategically buy and/or sell your shares.
 Now could be a good time to start a new company or find a more stable job.
 Ultimately, it depends on your risk tolerance and priorities.

 Once you have a decision in mind, we suggest you write a memo to yourself (perhaps with the help of a professional) to help you minimize your regret.
 Why are you making the decision you are making (and remember, not making a decision is also a decision!)?
 What are the risks?
 What are you nervous about?
 Why are you excited?
 Getting this all into writing can help you really understand your thoughts and motives.

-Startup employees are not all doomed—there is more to life than money—but most of them have equity that is now worthless and will likely not be worth anything for many years (until their startup can actually grow into its valuation).
+Startup employees are not all doomed—there is more to life than money—but many of them have equity that is now worthless and will likely not be worth anything for many years (until their startup can actually grow into its valuation).
 We have no way of predicting the future—things may completely turn around tomorrow—but we do know that acting intentionally and creating a plan here can help you better understand where you stand and hopefully obtain some sort of peace of mind as we endure this downturn.